Integration

 ExecutionAuthoritative Layer

 Complete mediation at commit.
-No action reaches an external system without evaluation.

 | Layer | Context Quality | Enforcement Strength | Bypass Risk |